Ramon Magsaysay High School, Manila

 Ramon Magsaysay High School (RMHS) is a high school in Manila, Philippines.
 It was founded as the Governor Forbes annex of V. Mapa High School in 1952.
-In 1959, it was renamed Ramon Magsaysay High School, in honor of former Philippine president Ramon Magsaysay.
+In 1958 it was renamed Gov. Forbes High School, in honor of former Philippine governor general William Cameron Forbes.
+Finally in 1959, it was renamed Ramon Magsaysay High School, in honor of former Philippine president Ramon Magsaysay.

 History

-Nine principals in turn have led the school:
+Ten principals in turn have led the school: